Extractions

 The results of the extraction are kept for each extraction instance, unless the instance is deleted.
 The extraction results can also be injected as many times as necessary, as long as the target database is compatible, meaning that it contains the same table names and structures as the extraction tables stored in the archive.

 For each extraction process, the extraction request contains the extraction branches, each of it containing extractions.
 The extraction request is made of one or multiple extraction definition.
 The initial extraction is the first request made to the database to get initial data from one table.
-Each referenced or dependent data linked to this first set of data fetched at level 0 constitute the next level, and so on and so forth, and eventually, each fetched data has a new level.
+Each referenced or dependent data linked to this first set of data fetched at level 0 constitute the next level, and eventually, each fetched data has a new level.
 As a level of extraction is represented by a table, filters can be applied on levels.

 Extractions are accessed and managed in the Extractions view.